Sara Carter's Blockbuster Report Could Expose the Framing of a President

 Steele was focused on Deripaska, Putin’s good friend, getting a U.S. visa and messaged Bruce Ohr about it.

-Deripaska provided a statement to The Hill denying any involvement in the dossier.
+Deripaska, however, provided a statement to The Hill denying any involvement in the dossier.

 “The latest reckless media chatter proposes that I had some unspecified involvement in the so-called dossier.
 Like most of the absurd fantasies and smears that ricochet across the internet, it is utterly false.
 I had absolutely nothing to do with this project, and I never had any knowledge of it until it was reported in the media and I certainly wasn’t involved in any activity related to it,” he told The Hill.